Audio-Visual Continual Test-Time Adaptation without Forgetting: Experiments

 \textbf{Implementation Details.} Following previous works, we use CAV-MAE \cite{gong2022contrastive} as the source model, trained on Kinetics50 or VGGSound.
-We use a batch size of 32 across all experiments (see Appendix \ref{batch_size_ablation} for an ablation).
+We use a batch size of 32 across all experiments (see Supplementary for an ablation).
 We optimize with Adam using a learning rate of $1\times10^{-4}$.
 For unimodal corruptions, we set $\tau$ to 0.005 and 0.01 for bimodal corruptions.
 For all the baselines, we adopt their recommended hyperparameters.
-We expand on the details in Appendix \ref{impl_base}, \ref{impl_ours}.
+We expand on the details in the Supplementary.
 All experiments are conducted on an NVIDIA RTX A5000 GPU.